Harper Row: Fictional character biography

-Alternate versions
+Other versions

-DC Bombshells

-In an alternate history version of World War II, Harper Row is a teenage auto mechanic who works at a garage with Kathy Duquesne and Nell Little.
+In DC Comics Bombshells, an alternate history version of World War II, Harper Row is a teenage auto mechanic who works at a garage with Kathy Duquesne and Nell Little.
 She is shown to be a massive fan of Batwoman.
 During Batwoman's absence in Gotham, Harper along with Kathy and Nell form a team of Batgirls to protect the city.
 The Batgirls, joined by Alysia Yeoh and Bette Kane get into the Pinkey Orphanage to save Harper's brother, Cullen, and the rest of the orphans, who have been used to work on robots for the devious plans of Headmistress Webb.
-They later welcome Tim Drake, Cullen Row and Felicity Smoak into the team, and create a Bat family.
+They later welcome Tim Drake, Cullen Row, and Felicity Smoak into the team, and create a Bat family.